Q: What if I think my tax bill is too high?

 Q: What if I don’t agree with PTAB?

 A: Since you have exhausted all of your administrative remedies, you can now file a court action.
-Contact your attorney.
+Contact an attorney.